maid-zone/soundcloak/README.md

 ## Updating

 Note: this guide works only if you install from source.
-If you used docker, you could probably do the 1st step (pulling the code), stop the container (`docker container stop soundcloak`) and start it again. (`docker compose up -d`)
+If you used docker, you could probably do the 1st step (pulling the code), stop the container (`docker container stop soundcloak`), build it (`docker compose build`) and start it again. (`docker compose up -d`)

 <details>
 <summary>Click to view</summary>